-- The Municipal Finance Management Act 56 of 2003 (MFMA); - Treasury regulations issued in terms of the MFMA; - Municipal Regulations on Financial Misconduct Procedures and Criminal Proceedings, (No. 37682 of 2014) - Protected Disclosures Act 26 of 2000.
+- The Municipal Finance Management Act 56 of 2003 (MFMA); - Treasury regulations issued in terms of the MFMA; - Protected Disclosures Act 26 of 2000.

 5. SCOPE OF THE POLICY

 This policy applies to all corruption, fraud, theft, financial misconduct and maladministration or suspected irregularities of this nature involving the following persons or entities: